 Content is king.
 Yes, the phrase is highly cliché, but it carries a lot of truth.
-It serves as a reminder not to underestimate the power of original content, especially when it comes to building natural links.
-Interesting, timely or informative content can go a long way, and these are several types of content that you should consider incorporating into your link 'earning' strategy.
+It serves as a reminder not to underestimate the power of original content, especially when it comes to building natural link building.
+Interesting, timely or informative content can go a long way, and these are several types of content that you should consider incorporating into your earning links strategy.

 This is one of the most obvious places that you can showcase original content, yet many websites still struggle to do it well.
 Think of your website as an avenue to assert your business as an industry leader and provide industry-relative content that other websites might want to link to.
 Write content that offers something to readers, and they will feel compelled to link to it.

 SEO Quick Tip: Create a natural internal link structure on your website, using links that lead users to the areas of your site that they might be interested in linking to.

 Blogs have been, and still remain a great way to get people engaged with your content, generate awareness around a topic and create organic links back to your website.
 The average company blogs about one to two times per week, but the more you blog, the more reach your content will have.
 However, if your blogs aren't worthwhile or interesting, it doesn't matter how many times you blog, because people won't link to them.
 For best practice when writing blogs, think both consistency AND quality.

 SEO Quick Tip: Always create a blog under your own domain, so that link credit will be applied to your URL.